Korea Electric Power Corporation research snapshot

 $11 to $15

-More likely if profitability remains positive but normalizes, regulatory decisions broadly balance affordability and cost recovery, capital spending stays heavy, and the market retains a policy and leverage discount.
+More likely if profitability remains positive but normalizes, regulatory decisions broadly balance affordability and cost recovery, capital spending stays heavy, and the market retains a policy, leverage, and analyst-ratings discount.

 Bearish case